-In our opinion, City of Kinston, North Carolina, complied, in all material respects, with the requirements governing:

-- types of services allowed or unallowed;

-- reporting;

-- special tests and provisions consisting of

-- those listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission

-that are applicable to each of its major federal and State financial assistance programs for the year ended June 30, 1994.
+In our opinion, City of Kinston, North Carolina, complied, in all material respects, with the requirements governing types of services allowed or unallowed; reporting; special tests and provisions as listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission; claims for advances and reimbursements; and amounts claimed or used for matching that are applicable to its major State financial assistance program for the fiscal year ended June 30, 1995.

-In connection with our audit of the general-purpose financial statements of City of Kinston, North Carolina, and with our consideration of City of Kinston, North Carolina's control structure used to administer federal and State financial assistance programs, as required by Office of Management and Budget Circular A-128, Audits of State and Local Governments, and the State Single Audit Implementation Act, we selected certain transactions applicable to certain nonmajor federal and State financial assistance programs for the year ended June 30, 1994.
+In connection with our audit of the general purpose financial statements of City of Kinston, North Carolina, and with our consideration of City of Kinston, North Carolina's control structure used to administer federal and State financial assistance programs, as required by Office of Management and Budget Circular A-128, Audits of State and Local Governments, and the State Single Audit Implementation Act, we selected certain transaction applicable to certain nonmajor federal and State financial assistance programs for the fiscal year ended June 30, 1995.

-As required by OMB Circular A-128 and the State Single Audit Implementation Act, we have performed auditing procedures to test compliance with the requirement governing types of services allowed or unallowed; and special tests and provisions as listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission, that are applicable to those transactions.
+As required by OMB Circular A-128 and the Single Audit Implementation Act, we have performed auditing procedures to test compliance with the requirements governing types of services allowed or unallowed and special tests and provisions as listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission, that are applicable to those transactions.
 Our procedures were substantially less in scope than an audit, the objective of which is the expression of an opinion on City of Kinston, North Carolina's compliance with these requirements.
 Accordingly, we do not express such an opinion.

-With respect to the items tested, the results of those procedures disclosed no material instances of noncompliance with the requirements listed in the preceding paragraph.
+With respect to the items tested, the results of those procedures disclosed no instances of noncompliance with the requirements listed in the preceding paragraph.
 With respect to items not tested, nothing came to our attention that caused us to believe that City of Kinston, North Carolina, had not complied, in all material respects, with those requirements.

 This report is intended for the information of the governing board, management, the cognizant audit agency, and other federal and State agencies.
-However, this report is also a matter of public record and its distribution is not limited.
+However, this report is also a matter of public record, and its distribution is not limited.